prodev1000/index/README.md

 # Index

-Index is a state-of-the-art browser agent that uses VLMs (vision-language models) to autonomously execute complex tasks on the web.
-Available as a Python package and as a hosted API.
+Index is a state-of-the-art open-source browser agent that autonomously executes complex tasks on the web.

+- [x] It is powered by Claude 3.7 Sonnet with extented thinking.
+More models will be supported in the future.
+- [x] Index is also available as a [hosted API.](https://docs.lmnr.ai/laminar-index/introduction)
+- [x] Supports advanced [browser agent observability](https://docs.lmnr.ai/laminar-index/observability) powered by [Laminar](https://lmnr.ai).

 ## Index API

-Index API is available on [Laminar](https://lmnr.ai).
+Index API is available as [hosted api](https://docs.lmnr.ai/laminar-index/introduction) on the [Laminar](https://lmnr.ai) platform.
 Index API manages remote browser sessions and agent infrastructure.
 Index API is the best way to run AI browser automation in production.
 To get started, [sign up](https://lmnr.ai/sign-in) and create project API key.

 ### Install Laminar
 ```bash
 pip install lmnr
 ```

-### Use Index API
+### Use Index via API
 ```python
 from lmnr import Laminar, AsyncLaminarClient
 # you can also set LMNR_PROJECT_API_KEY environment variable